RaulPPelaez/Naga_KeypadMapper/README.md

     "configEnd" Marks the end of <configName>.

 You can have as many configs as you want in the keyMap.txt file, just make sure to give them different names and include defaultConfig.

 [Link for Keys](https://cgit.freedesktop.org/xorg/proto/x11proto/plain/keysymdef.h)

 ### NOTES

+To reload the config you can simply reference itself with
+	config=defaultConfig
+	1 - chmap=defaultConfig
+	configEnd
+or swap to another config and comeback.

 If the `$HOME/.naga/mapping_01.txt` file is missing the daemon won't start (the program will NOT autocreate this file, the install.sh script will copy example files though).
 	//The copy of the config files might not succeed in wich case you can copy them manually.